Table of contents

 - Time and space

-The dry season is the time to grow pak choi in the tropics, as they prefer the slightly cooler temperatures.
+The dry season is the time to grow this plant in the tropics, as they prefer the slightly cooler temperatures.
 Space plants 30-40cm (12-15in) apart.

 - Harvest